Quick Facts About ABLE Accounts

 - Funeral and burial expenses

 A compelling benefit regarding ABLE accounts is their tax-exempt status.
-If you were to save money directly for your loved one with special needs, such as in a savings account, this is technically treated as income from an IRS standpoint and can also threaten eligibility for needed programs, such as SSI, Medicaid, and Medicare.
-To be even clearer, an ABLE account is not considered an asset to anyone involved with it, from the person with the disability to the executor/caregiver.
+If you were to save money directly for your loved one with special needs, such as in a savings account, the IRS considers that money to be income and therefore taxable.
+The saved funds can also threaten eligibility for needed programs, such as SSI, Medicaid, and Medicare.
+To be even clearer, an ABLE account is not considered an asset to anyone involved with it—from the person with the disability to the executor/caregiver.